foxcodenine/tutorials/udemy_courses/docker_and_kubernetes/notes.md

 ### To stop all containers
     $ docker container stop $(docker container ls –aq)

+### To restart a container
+    $ sudo docker start container_name

 ### List container image name
+    $ sudo docker images

+    -a is for all it shows all images

+    $ sudo docker images -a

+### run a container
     $ docker run -p 3000:3000 02b143e5fa69

+    $ docker run node

+    (if image not found locally it will try to pull if from online library)

+### to expos an interactive session add -it flag
+    $ docker run -it node

 ------------------------------------------------------------------------